Updated 12 February 20

 Research from the University of California found 49% of entrepreneurs deal with at least one mental illness (such as addiction, depression, or anxiety) and about one-third of entrepreneurs struggle with two or more mental illnesses.
 So whilst cutting corners on healthy lifestyle factors such as sleep, exercise and nutrition may seem to work in the short-term, over time it will start to affect you and ultimately your startup.

 Your startup requires your attention and hard work but not your blood, sweat and tears.
-Here are five ways suggested by the team at Nova that’ll help you to prioritise your wellness while running a business.
+Here are the top 5 wellbeing tips for founders that’ll help you to prioritise your wellness while running a business.

 Down time is not the enemy of creativity

 We’re all culprits for saying we ‘don’t have time for that’, but making time for your well-being should be a priority.
 Make sure there's time scheduled into your calendar for a bit of ‘me-time’.
 Whether it’s making time in your day to workout or treat yourself to a massage, make sure the focus is on taking care of you.
 Making time for this seems hard at first (after all you could be looking over those meeting notes!), but creating a routine which allows for downtime is crucial for a busy schedule.

 There are some celebrities taking self-admin to the extreme, take Mark Wahlberg as an example.
 He starts his day at 2:30am, prays, eats, works out, eats, showers, golf, eats, cryogenic chamber recovery (yep, that’s right!), eats, family time, meetings and work calls, school run, eats, works out, EATS, final family time, and then to bed at 7:30pm to get a full 7 hours sleep.